NativeScript/docs-v7/plugins/ui-tests.md

     });
     ...
 ```
 Here, we define our suite and set a custom [timeout](https://mochajs.org/#timeouts).
-We use some bigger value as we run the tests in Sauce Labs and it takes a bit more time than а local execution.
-Two types of [Mocha hooks](https://mochajs.org/#hooks) are used in the suite.
-The `before` one initialize our driver and `after` quits it.
+We use some bigger value as we run the tests in [Sauce Labs](https://saucelabs.com/) and it takes a bit more time than а local execution.

+[Sauce Labs](https://saucelabs.com/) is a cloud-based platform for automated testing of web and mobile applications.
+It provides us an access to mobile emulators and simulators needed for our test execution.
+This way we don't have to take care of a testing environment which is great.
+Additionally, our testing results are public and that increases the transparency of plugin's state and how it has been tested.

+Furthermore, two types of [Mocha hooks](https://mochajs.org/#hooks) are noticeable in the suite.
+The `before` one initialize our driver which communicates with the server and `after` quits it.

 It is time for our tests implementation.
-Let's review our first test.
+Let's review the first test.

 ```javascript
 it("should log in via original button", function () {